silhol/CNTT/doc/ref_model/chapters/chapter07.md

     *(An overview/introduction to workload certification requirements and incl types of workloads covered)*
+    This is part of 3GPP and also handled in GSMA

 <a name="7.5"></a>
 ## 7.5 Platform Security

+?What is a platform in this context?

 <a name="7.5.1"></a>
 ## 7.5.1 Platform Security